Raigyo/node-restfulapi/README.md

 *December 2020*

-> 🔨 ResFul API in NodeJS to manage members.
+> 🔨 ResFul API in NodeJS+Express to manage a list of members.
 From udemy '[Apprendre Node.js & Créer une API REST de A à Z !](https://www.udemy.com/course/nodejs-api-rest/)'.

+![Node Logo](_readme-img/nodejs-logo.png)

 This application is a simple resful API to manage members (CRUD).
-There is also a front-end part to do it from client side to test the CRUD.
+There is also a front-end part to test the CRUD from client side.

-![Node Logo](_readme-img/nodejs-logo.png)
+The backend part use a *Members* class containing request GET/PUT/POST/DELETE to MySQL database with promises *app.js* just call the right methods from *Members* using async/await.
+The idea is to have a clear, reausable and portable code without dozens of callbacks or SQL request in *app.js*.

+Front-end part also uses routes to web pages or to methods.
+It uses *Axios** for the request and *Twig* to generate templates.

+The APi has been documented using Swagger and Gitbook.

 ![front capture](_readme-img/front-01.png)